Moldovan-Paul/Movie-Rental-Service/README.md

 # Save File

 Each entity repository can be saved either **in memory**, **to a text file** or **to a binary file**.
 The file type can be changed through the `settings.properties` file.
 For in memory storage, assign "inmemory" to the `repository` property.
 For saving to a text file, assign "textfiles" to the `repository` property.
 For saving to a binary file, assign "binaryfiles" to the `repository` property.
-Destination file is chosen by assigning a filepath to the `movies`, `clients` and `rentals` properties.
+Destination file is chosen by assigning a file path to the `movies`, `clients` and `rentals` properties.
 A method adds mock data in memory on application startup; this method should be commented out if in memory storage is not used to avoid a duplicate id exception.

 <p align="center">
 <img width="400" src="https://user-images.githubusercontent.com/98110966/192091109-7a7d4f4e-0c18-4256-bf2d-507fb2c2bd50.png">